Ovamir Anjum

 Ovamir Anjum is a Pakistani-American academic.
 He is the Imam Khattab Chair of Islamic Studies at the Department of Philosophy, University of Toledo.
-He studies the connections between theology, ethics, politics, and law in classical and medieval Islam, with a subfocus on its comparisons with western thought.
-Related fields of study include Islamic philosophy and Sufism.
+He is the editor-in-chief at the Yaqeen Institute for Islamic Research and the founder of the Ummatics Institute.
+He studies the connections between theology, ethics, politics, and law in classical and medieval Islam, with an emphasis on its comparisons with western thought.
+His related fields of study include Islamic philosophy and Sufism.

 Early life and education

+One of the formative influences on me growing up was to be shaken by the burning of Karachi in the ’80s, which began in the name of ethnic discrimination, and I saw the city go to flames.
+I have hated ethnic riots and demagoguery with a passion since.

 Anjum was born in Karachi, Pakistan, into a family of Muhajir background and grew up in the Persian Gulf region before moving to the United States at age 18.
-He completed a Masters in Social Sciences from the University of Chicago and a Masters in Computer Science from the University of Wisconsin-Madison.
+He completed a masters in social sciences from the University of Chicago and a masters in computer science from the University of Wisconsin-Madison.
 He obtained his Ph.D. in Islamic intellectual history at the University of Wisconsin-Madison.
 His dissertation, published in 2012 by Cambridge University Press, is entitled Politics, Law, and Community in Islamic Thought: The Taymiyyan Moment.